-The issue of marriage of same sex couples is highly controversial in Northern Ireland.
+The issue of the marriage of same sex couples is controversial in Northern Ireland.
 It is one of the issues on which the parties in Northern Ireland disagree.

 Issues in relation to marriage and civil partnership are devolved.
-Eligibility to marry differs across the UK.
+Eligibility to marry and to form a civil partnership differs across the UK.
+At present:

 In June 2015, the High Court in Belfast granted permission to two same sex couples to seek a judicial review of the ban on marriage of same sex couples in Northern Ireland.
 The couples argued that the law discriminated against gay and lesbian couples.
 In August 2017, the Court dismissed the two cases, saying that it was for the Northern Ireland Assembly, and not a judge, to decide social policy.

 The Northern Ireland Assembly has voted on five occasions on motions on the marriage of same sex couples.
 The most recent occasion was on 2 November 2015 when, for the first time, the Assembly voted, by a majority of one, in favour of a motion brought jointly by the SDLP and Sinn Féin, which called on the Executive to table legislation to allow for marriage of same sex couples.
 However, the motion failed because it did not achieve a cross‑community majority: the DUP had presented a “petition of concern”, a mechanism which can, effectively, allow a group of at least 30 MLAs to “block” a decision of the Assembly.

 Private Members’ Bills at Westminster, intended to change the law in Northern Ireland, have not made progress.